cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ### Sileo

 {% capture sileo %}
-Sileo is a relatively new Package Manager made by Coolstar.
+Sileo is a relatively new Package Manager made by [Coolstar](https://twitter.com/CStar_OW).
 Just like Cydia, it's used to download and install jailbreak tweaks.
-Sileo prides itself with its superior performance over Cydia along with general QOL improvements.
-The modern-looking package manager also borrows its design from Apple's iOS App Store.
+Sileo prides itself with its superior performance, modern design, and general QOL improvements.

-If your jailbreak does not ship with Sileo, you will have to switch to either the Electra, Chimera, or Odyssey jailbreaks to get Sileo.
+Sileo is only available using the Electra, Chimera and Odyssey jailbreaks.
 {% endcapture %}

 <div class="notice--info">{{ sileo | markdownify }}</div>